canonical/mysql-k8s-operator/docs/how-to/deploy/terraform.md

 ## Install Terraform tooling

 This guide assumes Juju is installed and you have a K8s controller already bootstrapped.
-For more information, check the [Set up the environment](/tutorial/1-set-up-the-environment) tutorial page.
+For more information, check the [Charmed MySQL K8s tutorial](/tutorial/index).

 Let's install Terraform Provider and example modules:
 ```shell